varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 which is exactly what -b does.

-In both cases the default VCL code is appended.
+In both cases the built-in VCL code is appended.

 Other options
 ^^^^^^^^^^^^^